rlads2017G1/old-blog/_posts/2017-12-11-Life_Tables.md

 <!--more-->

 I have been using the package `dplyr` to handle with data for a while, and I thought I can use it with ease until I was stuck with my homework on **contructing a life table**.
-I found spreadsheet easy for handling the task, but had a hard time dealing with it in R. I think it was due to my unfamiliarity with the built-in functions and insufficient practice in R. So, I wrote this post as a review and practice of my data wrangling skills in R.
+I found spreadsheets (either *Excel* or *Google Spreadsheets*) easy for handling this task, but had a hard time dealing with it in R. I think it was due to my unfamiliarity with the built-in functions and insufficient practice in R. So, I wrote this post as a review and practice of my data-wrangling skills in R.

-I will illustrate how I constructed a life table with R, and you'll find out how easy it is (and wonder why I stumbled on it).
+I will illustrate how I constructed a life table with R, and you'll find out how easy it is (and wonder how could I stumble on it).

 ## Load Packages

-You need these packages to  construct a Life table.
+I used these packages to  construct a Life table.

 ```r
 library(readr)